 In this study, we chose the image scene graph with image region nodes (i.e., the fourth approach) for the following reasons.
-Indeed, in our earlier system on GCN-based VPR \cite{icra21takeda}, each image frame is partitioned into predefined regions (e.g., ``center," ``left," ``right").
-However, such a graph structure does not reflect the scene layout, i.e., provides no information.
-In experiments, we used this approach as the baseline method.
-The second and third approaches are prohibitive in our application; hence, in these approaches, the start/goal endpoints of individual sequences must be defined during the training stage, and cannot be controlled on the fly during the testing stage.
-In contrast, the fourth approach is flexible and informative.
-Unlike the second and third approaches, it allows a map-user robot to flexibly control the endpoints on the fly during the testing stage.
-Moreover, unlike in the first approach, the graph edges reflect the scene layout, thus yielding informative scene graphs.
+Our earlier system on Graph Convolutional Network (GCN)-based VPR \cite{icra21takeda} used predefined regions for each image frame (e.g., ``center," ``left," ``right").
+However, this graph structure did not accurately reflect the scene layout and thus provided limited information.
+We used this method as a baseline in our experiments.

+The second and third approaches are prohibitive for our application; they require the start/goal endpoints of individual sequences to be defined during the training stage, which cannot be adjusted on the fly during the testing stage.
+In contrast, the fourth approach is both flexible and informative.
+Unlike the second and third approaches, it allows the map-user robot to dynamically control the endpoints during the testing stage.
+Furthermore, unlike the first approach, the graph edges in this method accurately reflect the scene layout, resulting in more informative scene graphs.